simonsanvil/DALL-E-Explained/README.md

 # DALL-E-Explained

-Description and applications of OpenAI's paper about the DALL-E model and other text-to-image generation schemes (CLIP-dVAE)
+Description and applications of OpenAI's paper about the DALL-E model and other text-to-image generation schemes (CLIP guided image generation)

 ## What is this notebook about?